kwabenasapong/openpldoc/manual/source/android.rst

 .. image:: pics/droid_preferences1.png

 **Select display text size:**
-    This allows you to change the the font size for the application display.
+    This allows you to change the font size for the application display.

 Set Custom Timeout
 ^^^^^^^^^^^^^^^^^^